Current Practice in ADHD: Meet the Experts

 The National Commission on Certification of Physician Assistants (NCCPA) states that AMA PRA Category 1 Credits™ are acceptable for continuing medical education requirements for recertification.
 We would also suggest that learners check with their state licensing board to ensure they accept reciprocity with AMA PRA Category 1 Credit™ for re-licensure.

-This program has been approved for a total of 7.00 Social Work Continuing Education hours for re-licensure, in accordance with 258 CMR.
-NASW-MA Chapter CE Approval Program Authorization Number D 10289-1.
+Application for social work continuing education credits has been submitted to NASW-MA.
+Please contact us at cme@challiance.org for the status of social work CE accreditation.
 NY Social Workers: Cambridge Health Alliance, Division of Continuing Education in Psychiatry is recognized by the New York State Education Department's State Board for Social Work as an Approved Provider #0038 of continuing education for licensed social workers.
-This course offers 7.00 contact hours.
+This course offers 7.5 contact hours.

 Please note: For psychologists, social workers, family therapists and counselors, this course has been approved for a set amount of credits and CHA is not able to issue CE certificates for partial credit.
 You must be present for all sessions to receive a CE certificate.
 For any questions regarding CE credit, please email cme@challiance.org.